China Travel Guide

 • Make sure your children's immunizations are current and if you have children near 12 years of age, they are due for their next tetanus vaccine.

-• Tetanus vaccine is given every 10 years for your entire life, so you might be overdue already!
+• A Tetanus vaccine is given every 10 years for your entire lifespan.
+Check to make sure you are not already overdue!

-• Adult travelers need to have titers checked for measles, mumps, rubella and varicella.
+• Adult travelers need to have their antibody titers checked for measles, mumps, rubella and varicella.
 If titers are undetectable, you will need an MMR and/or varicella (chicken pox) vaccine.

 • Kids are highly recommended to have a varicella booster vaccine.